ChIPs Network

 ChIPs Founded

-Julie Mar-Spinola, Mallun Yen, Michelle Lee, Noreen Krall, Emily Ward, Mona Sabet, and Anirma Gupta found ChIPs as a space for women in leadership positions in IP to support and advance one another.
+Julie Mar-Spinola, Mallun Yen, Michelle Lee, Noreen Krall, Emily Ward, Mona Sabet and Anirma Gupta launched ChIPs as a space for women in leadership positions in IP to support and advance one another.

 2011

-Our Founders launched the Global Summit in 2011 as a conference for women in IP to connect, network, and learn.
-200 women joined us in 2011; today, we have nearly 800 attendees.
+Our founders created the ChIPs Global Summit as a conference for women in IP to connect, network and learn.
+Two hundred women joined us in 2011.
+Today, more than 800 leaders participate in the ChIPs Global Summit.

 2014